varungujarathi9/Jenkins-Hello-World/README.md

    b.
 On the next window select the checkbox for `Restart Jenkins when installation is complete and no jobs are running` at the bottom of the page.
 Jenkins will restart once plugin is downloaded

-5. Now, go to `Configure System` in `Manage Jenkins`

-6. Now go to your GitHub repository, go to `Settings`, go to `Webhooks`, click on `Add Webhook`
+5. Now go to your GitHub repository, go to `Settings`, go to `Webhooks`, click on `Add Webhook`

-7. For the payload URL, provide your Jenkins URL and the GitHub webhook path at the end of the URL - `https://<JENKINS_URL>/github-webhook/.`
+6. For the payload URL, provide your Jenkins URL and the GitHub webhook path at the end of the URL - `https://<JENKINS_URL>/github-webhook/.`

-8. `Content type` should be JSON
+7. `Content type` should be JSON

-9. In `Which events would you like to trigger this webhook?` select `Just the push event.`
+8. In `Which events would you like to trigger this webhook?` select `Just the push event.`

 Now we are ready to integrate any GitHub repository with Jenkins